yodkwtf/node-express-course/07-file-upload/readme.md

 3. Upload Product Image in `uploadsController.js`

+   - Get productImage from `req.files.image` via [express-fileupload](https://github.com/richardgirges/express-fileupload#readme) package
+   - Create the path for the images where to save them
+   - Make sure the directory is public
-   - Used to upload the product image
+   - Use **mv** function of the package to move the image to the specified directory
-   - Uses POST method
+   - Send image path as a response